Massachusetts Sports Betting

 When it comes to responsible gambling in Massachusetts, there are multiple resources available around the clock.

 You can contact the Office of Problem Gambling Services (OPG) at the Massachusetts Problem Gambling Helpline at (800) 327-5050, or reach out through the live chat function on the helpline website.
-Alternatively, you can also reach out to the Massachusetts Council on Gaming and Health, which maintains its own helpline at (800) 426-1234 and a live chat function on its website.
+Alternatively, you can also reach out to the Massachusetts Council on Gaming and Health, which maintains a helpline at (800) 426-1234 and a live chat function on its website.

-Another beneficial feature of Massachusetts responsible gambling is a voluntary self-exclusion list.
+Another beneficial feature of Massachusetts’s responsible gambling is a voluntary self-exclusion list.
 The state-run program bars you from patronizing any gambling locations or apps in the state.
 Placing yourself on the list will render you unable to play at these venues or apps and subject to various forfeitures if caught doing so.
 You can set the time you are on the list from six months to the rest of your life.

 In addition, another great resource is the MGM GameSense page, which offers state-specific information.
 The site aims to “keep gambling fun with tips and information for casino guests.”